-One ATP system runs on one CPU at a time, with access to half (128GB)
+Each ATP system runs one job on one CPU at a time.

-Systems can use all the cores on the CPU (which is advantageous in the
+Systems may use all the cores on the CPU.

-Problems for the THF, TFA, FOF, FNT, and UEQ divisions are taken from
+Problems for the non-LTB divisions are taken from the

 The TPTP version used for CASC is not released until after the competition